WholesumNet/sovr/docs/source/computepods.rst

     .
   },

-As you can see the paylaod requires external stuff stored on public pods that need to be forked before a compute pod could run.
-This is taken care of by the Sovr CLI when running starts by downlaoding the external payload into the ``paylaod/external`` direcory.
+As you can see the paylaod requires external resource stored on public pods that need to be forked before a compute pod could use them.
+This is taken care of by the Sovr CLI when running a compute pod.
+All external payloads are stored in the ``paylaod/external`` direcory.
-Once the compute pod is ready to be persisted, the recipe could demand the output to be shared too.
+Once a compute pod is ready to be persisted, the recipe could ask for its output to be shared.
 An example of a output sharing is given below:

 .. code-block:: text